-- 1. RPL Predefined Functions (191 functions). - 2.
-RPL Expression Types / Buttons in the RPL Palette (60, in 8 categories).
+- 1. RPL Predefined Functions (214 functions in 191 function sections). - 2.
+RPL Operators / Buttons in the RPL Palette (60, in 8 categories).

 Content for these two types of information are provided to RiverWare via two HTML files having some semantic structure and markup, plus about 80 image files.